jwegas/openvino-toolkit-rpi/README.md

   * be sure you put photos of your faces in `~/openvino/resources/face_recognition_demo/faces` in format `<name>-<order-num>.jpg`, where `<name>` is name of person (for example Jack or Julia) and `<order-num>` is number from 0 to inf.

 ***
-Write to me if you have any queistion!
+Write to me if you have any queistions!
 Good luck and have a nice day!